Ayurvedic Yoga Therapists Educational Standards Released

 Student has in depth knowledge and demonstrated ability to teach, demonstrate and adapt yoga and Ayurveda practices to meet the individual needs of client(s).

-- Demonstrate ability to conduct intake and assess the client/student
+- Demonstrate ability to conduct intake and assess the client/student.
+(50)

-- Demonstrate ability to integrate information form the intake, evaluation, and observation to develop a working assessment of the client's condition, limitations, and possibilities.
+- Demonstrate ability to integrate information from the intake, evaluation, and observation to develop a working assessment of the client's condition, limitations, and possibilities.
+(90)

-- Demonstrate ability to apply knowledge of how to determine which aspects of a client/student's conditions, goals and aspirations might be addressed through Ayurveda yoga therapy.
+- Demonstrate ability to apply knowledge of how to determine which aspects of a client/student's conditions, goals and aspirations might be addressed through Ayurvedic yoga therapy.
+(30)

-- Demonstrate ability to identify priorities and set both long- and short-term goals with the client/student.
+- Demonstrate ability to identify priorities and set both long and short-term goals with the client/student.
+(20)

-SECTION SEVEN: PRACTICUM AND CLINICAL INTERNSHIP (Minimum 250 hours)
+SECTION SEVEN: PRACTICUM AND CLINICAL INTERNSHIP (250 hours suggested)

 - Demonstrate ability to apply knowledge of how to combine intake, evaluation, observations, and working assessment to develop an appropriate practice or session strategy for individual clients/students as well as group classes, taking into consideration the holistic nature of the individual.